 Can’t get enough water views?
 When it comes to the best view restaurants in NYC, Grand Banks – based aboard the historic Sherman Zwicker, a wooden schooner anchored in the Hudson – is unforgettable.
 Open seasonally, you’ll feel like you’re on vacation as you enjoy a nautically-inspired cocktail or glass of wine or champagne with all the sustainably harvested and wild-caught East and West coast oysters your heart desires.
 Although the star of the menu is the oysters, Chef Kerry Heffernan also serves up a concise menu of ingredient-driven small-plates and brunch.

-Part of Ink48 hotel and the sister venue of AAA Three Diamond Rated restaurant PRINT, the Press Lounge is an elegant rooftop setting with sweeping views of Midtown Manhattan and the Hudson River.
+Part of Ink 48 hotel and the sister venue of PRINT restaurant, the Press Lounge is an elegant rooftop setting with sweeping views of Midtown Manhattan and the Hudson River.
 Guests who are 21 years of age and over are invited to take the elevator up and get some fresh air and sample seasonally inspired cocktails and small plates.
-No reservations are required or accepted and no cover charge is enforced.
-Dinner guests at PRINT are always invited up without having to wait in line.
+General open seating is first-come, first-serve.
+Reserved seating is recommended for large groups and requires a deposit of $50 per quest.

-Have you been to any of these?
-Do you have any other favorite restaurants in the area with great views that you would like to add?
+Have you been to any of these restaurants?
+Do you have any other favorites spots the area with great views that you would like to add?
 Tell is us in the comments.